 - Chimney cowls, their uses and how much they cost.

 - Replacing lead flashing and how much this costs.

 Cowls are primarily used for two purposes:

-- stop rainwater and birds from entering the stack
+- Stop rainwater and birds from entering the chimney stack.

 There are dozens of different types of cowls but the best option is to usually fit a universal product that is suitable for different fuels and even disused chimneys that need ventilation.

 We recommend the Colt Top cowl which is the industry leader in manufacturing these products.

 Purchase cost: £69 (see product details here)

 Installation cost: £75-£100 (excluding scaffold costs, which may be needed; it depends on the height of the chimney)

 If you have an active fireplace then cleaning the chimney via a sweep is a task that should be done once per year.